Apple Remote: Use with new MacBook Airs, Retina MacBook Pros and older Macs

 Using the Apple Remote with newer MacBook Air, Retina MacBook, or other Mac models without a built-in IR receiver requires a USB-based infrared receiver and additional software from a third party.

 Using Remote Buddy (from IOSPIRIT GmbH) or mira (from Twisted Melon), it is possible to connect an external USB receiver such as the Windows Media Center Edition eHome receiver, and use the Apple Remote on these machines with full support for sleep, pairing, low-battery detection and controlling a variety of Apple and third-party software.
 In addition, Remote Buddy is able to emulate events of an Apple Remote on these systems, enabling users to use software written for the Apple Remote in exactly the same way as with Macs that have a built-in infrared receiver.

 For the Apple computers without built-in infrared receiver, there exists a miniature USB receiver (USB-A or USB-C versions), the SmartGUS, which allows to retrofit the infrared functionality to iMac, MacBook and Mac Pro.
 In this case, all compatible software (iTunes, Keynote, PowerPoint, OpenOffice Impress, QuickTime Player, iPhoto, VLC, Kodi, Remote Buddy, Mira ...) can use the features of the Apple Remote, the same as with the legacy built-in infrared receiver.

-It is currently unknown whether the Apple Remote can be used with a USB receiver on Apple Silicon-based Macs or not, which includes the newly introduced Mac Studio.
+Using the Apple Remote with a USB receiver on Apple Silicon-based Macs requires installation a third-party software utility which simulates keyboard input.